jtauber/team566/README.rst

 Manoria by Team 566 at DjangoDash 2010
 ======================================

-Manoria is an MMO city-building and resource management game by Team 566 built for DjangoDash 2010.
+Manoria is an MMO city-building and resource management game by Team 566 (James Tauber and Brian Rosner) built for DjangoDash 2010.

 DjangoDash 2010 is a Django coding competition to build a website in 48 hours.

 Gameplay
 =========